rust-lang/rust/src/doc/rust.md

 ### Tuple types

-The tuple type-constructor forms a new heterogeneous product of values similar to the record type-constructor.
-The differences are as follows:

-* tuple elements cannot be mutable, unlike record fields
-* tuple elements are not named and can be accessed only by pattern-matching
+A tuple *type* is a heterogeneous product of other types, called the *elements* of the tuple.
+It has no nominal name and is instead structurally typed.

 Tuple types and values are denoted by listing the types or values of their elements, respectively, in a parenthesized, comma-separated list.

+Because tuple elements don't have a name, they can only be accessed by pattern-matching.

-The members of a tuple are laid out in memory contiguously, like a record, in order specified by the tuple type.
+The members of a tuple are laid out in memory contiguously, in order specified by the tuple type.

 An example of a tuple type and its use: